tomi/btc-price-guessing-game/README.md

 # Bitcoin price guessing game

+A monorepo where the backend is located in `apps/backend` and frontend in `apps/frontend`

 ## Local development

-`npm run dev` starts the build watch process for the backend and the dev server for the frontend.
-The backend
+`npm run dev` does the following:

+- starts the build watch process for the backend
+- starts the build watch process for the frontend
+- start the dev server for frontend

+Backend can be run locally with `sam local start-api` or it can be ran in synced mode in AWS with `sam sync --stack-name <name-for-the-cf-stack> --watch`.

 ## Environment variables